IBM PCradio

-The PCradio was a notebook computer released by International Business Machines (IBM) in late 1991.
-Designed primarily for mobile workers such as service technicians, salespersons and public safety workers, the PCradio featured a ruggedized build with no internal hard disk drive and was optioned with either a cellular or ARDIS RF modem, in addition to a standard landline modem.
+The PCradio is a discontinued notebook computer released by International Business Machines (IBM) in 1991.
+Designed primarily for mobile workers such as service technicians, salespersons and public safety workers, the PCradio features a ruggedized build with no internal hard disk drive and was optioned with either a cellular or ARDIS RF modem, in addition to a standard landline modem.

 Components

 The internals of the PCradio were encased in a slate-gray, hardened plastic case, which IBM said was resistant to heat, moisture, impact and certain chemicals.
 Its port doors, connectors, and keyboard were designed to be water-resistant through the use of gaskets, seals, and O-rings.
 It featured a monochrome LCD capable of rendering graphics in CGA mode and text at 80 columns by 25 lines.
 The laptop was powered by either a nickel–cadmium battery or a wall or car power adapter.

 To keep the PCradio ruggedized, IBM offered SRAM modules of various capacities up to 2 MB for file storage, in lieu of a mechanical hard disk drive.
 Special versions of Siega System's One-Button Mail, an e-mail client, Traveling Software's Battery Watch, a battery management application, and LapLink, a file transfer program, were developed with drivers to support the PCradio's special hardware.
 The latter, renamed to Notebook Manager, came bundled with the PCradio as a ROM module.
 Owing to its ruggedized nature, the PCradio could operate between 32 degrees and 132 degrees Fahrenheit.
 A thermal printer which accepted paper 3-1/8 inches in diameter was optional.

 The cellular model was capable of sending and receiving faxes, at a rate of 9.6 KB per second—twice that of its cellular data speed of 4.8 KB per second.
 Meanwhile the landline model was capable of sending but not receiving faxes, and the ARDIS model could not receive faxes whatsoever.
 The cellular model could also be used for voice communications with the optional handset.